iManagement

 Objective

-Allow the colony to quickly restore its balance.
+Allow the colony to restore its equilibrium quickly.

 • Replace frames in the same order

-• Check that the queen is not on the edges
+• Check that no queen is trapped at the edges

 • Close without crushing bees